diffix/pg_diffix/docs/user_guide.md

 Only superusers can assign security labels and settings.
 To remove a security label from an object, set it to `NULL`.

-The command `SELECT diffix.show_labels();` displays the current security labels assigned to tables and columns by the extension.
+The command `SELECT * FROM diffix.show_labels();` displays the current security labels assigned to tables and columns by the extension.

 The command `SELECT diffix.access_level();` displays the current security labels assigned to the role associated with the active session.

-The command `SELECT diffix.show_settings();` displays the settings in use by the extension for the active session.
+The command `SELECT * FROM diffix.show_settings();` displays the settings in use by the extension for the active session.

 NOTE: If no configuration is done, then by default no anonymization takes place.
 All users will have full access to table contents.